KadDenuwara/Hotel-Management-Web-APP/README.md

  - Browser Compatibility: Test the system across different web browsers (e.g., Chrome, Firefox, Safari) to ensure consistent functionality and appearance.
  - Device Compatibility: Validate the system's performance on various devices, including desktops, laptops, tablets, and smartphones, to accommodate users across different platforms.

-## Bugs/Unfixed Bugs:
-- Fixed: When creating my apps, I decided I needed to separate my models for member details from the class details and booking models in a separate app.
-I changed the name of my original 'book' app to 'member' as this already contained my Member and MemberLogin models that had been migrated to the database and deployed on Heroku.
-I followed the steps and successfully changed the name of the app by utilizing the [django-rename-app](https://github.com/odwyersoftware/django-rename-app?tab=readme-ov-file).

-- Fixed: When implementing Django signals into the "member" app when trying to create a user profile for each user that signs up, I received the following error: django.core.exceptions.ImproperlyConfigured: Application labels aren't unique, duplicates: member .
-After researching, I was able to fix the problem my removing the 'member' in INSTALLED_APPS of the Settings file.
-This was found using [Stack Overflow](https://stackoverflow.com/questions/24319558/how-to-resolve-django-core-exceptions-improperlyconfigured-application-labels).

-- Fixed: I ran into a bug when trying to implement the class cancellation function.
-Daisy helped debug and I now understand that Django provides built-in primary keys, where I had overidden the automatic PK with booking_id.
-Once I implemented the correct key into the code, it works well.

-- Unfixed: When testing my .py files with the CI Python Linter, this line was proven to be too long.
-However, even after adding parentheses and entering to the next line and trying multiple options, I was unable to fix the result 'continuation line with same indent as next logical line': if selected_datetime.strftime('%A %H:%M') not in available_options[booked_class.class_name]:

-    The same issue occured with this path, however I was unable to fix and feared ruining my url path: path('cancel/booking/<int:booking_id>/', cancel_booking, name='cancel_booking'),

-    Same issue with this line:
-        return f"{self.member} booked {self.booked_class} on {self.class_date} beginning at {self.class_time}."

 # Deployment

 ## Steps taken to deploy on Heroku: